Introducing Adobe Lightroom: Everything To Know

 Who should use Lightroom?

-Photographers that work with straightforward controls across large batches of photos should migrate over to Lightroom from a place like Photoshop.
+Photographers that work with straightforward controls across large batches of pictures should migrate over from a place like Photoshop.
 It’s also critical for editors who want to work with nondestructive edits, keeping the original accessible for later use if necessary.

-Darktable is a free, open source alternative image editing program, but leaving it that doesn’t do the program justice.
-It features the same mass editing of RAW images as Lightroom and all the organizing and control features of the program as well.
+Darktable is a free alternative image editing program, but leaving it that doesn’t do Darktable justice.
+It includes the same mass editing of RAW pictures as Lightroom and all the organizing and control features of the program as well.

-One control differentiating this program is automation.
+One control differentiating Darktable is automation.
 You can take all those repetitive tasks that slow you down in Lightroom and set them to happen automatically, freeing you up for more in-depth, more specific edits.

-Bottom line: It’s a RAW image editor, organizer, and automation tool.
+Bottom line: It’s a RAW photo editor, organizer, and automation tool.

 Why Use Darktable

 It has a lot of tools and punches above its weight class, so to speak, but the tools do require a learning curve.
-However, youtube videos help and simply working with like features.
+However, youtube videos help and simply working with like tools.

 - exposure and saturation